Frobenius property for fusion categories of small integral dimension: Introduction and main results

 A more general related question was raised in \cite[Question 1]{ENO2}: it was asked in that paper if there exists a fusion category $\C$ which does not have the \emph{strong Frobenius property}, that is, such that there is a simple object in an indecompo\-sable module category over $\C$ whose Frobenius-Perron dimension does not divide the Frobenius-Perron dimension of $\C$.
 Recall from \cite{ENO2} that a fusion category $\C$ is called \emph{weakly group-theoretical} if it is tensor Morita equivalent to a nilpotent fusion category.
 By \cite[Theorem 1.5]{ENO2} every weakly group-theoretical fusion category does have the strong Frobenius property.
 Then every such fusion category is of Frobenius type.

-\medbreak In this paper we determine all possible types of integral fusion categories of Frobenius-Perron dimensions $84$ and $90$.
-See Theorems \ref{thm2}, \ref{thm3}.
+\medbreak In Theorems \ref{thm2} and \ref{thm3} we study types for integral fusion categories of Frobenius-Perron dimensions 84 and 90.
 Combining this with the results of the paper \cite{ENO2} for fusion categories of Frobenius-Perron dimensions $p^aq^b$, $pqr$ and $60$, we obtain the following theorem.

 \begin{thm} Let $\C$ be a fusion category of integer Frobenius-Perron dimension less than $120$.
 Then $\C$ is of Frobenius type.
 Furthermore, if $\FPdim \C > 1$ and $\C \ncong \rep \mathbb A_5$, then $\C$ has nontrivial invertible objects. \end{thm}